-The Division has elected to use MHBG funds to further support the HFW teams and to add the macro dimension of Family Partner Coordinators (FPC) in the pilot sites.
-FPCs are individuals with lived experience as caregivers for children/youth with severe emotional disturbance who work with the local federal pilot sites to facilitate the identification and access of non-behavioral health resources that support the children, youth and families served by the High Fidelity Wraparound Teams.
-These Family Partner Coordinators also recruit family and youth attendance at the local community collaboratives who serve these pilot sites and represent their communities at the North Carolina State Collaborative for Children, Youth and Families.
+The Division has elected to use MHBG funds to further support the HFW teams and to add the macro dimension of Family Partner Coordinators (FPC) in pilot sites.
+FPCs are individuals with lived experience as caregivers for children/youth with severe emotional disturbance who work with the local federal pilot sites to facilitate the identification and access of non-behavioral health resources that support the children, youth and families served by the High-Fidelity Wraparound Teams.
+These Family Partner Coordinators also recruit family and youth attendance at the local community collaboratives and represent their communities at the North Carolina State Collaborative for Children, Youth and Families.